 City previously provided 5-year grant agreements.
 2015-2020.
 There has been progressive language regarding diversity programming and increasing community outreach.
 The 2020-2021 contract is very vague and goes into very little detail as to programming.
 As ongoing funding seems less secure, recommendation is made to invite the new Commissioner, Joann Hardesty, to establish a relationship and try to understand her intentions as to future direction.

-Possible presentation by each neighborhood.
-Need to structure this so it’s not just a jumble of voices.

-Agreement to sending an invitation.
-An invitation will be sent on the coalition’s behalf from Richard.
-Provide possible packet of NA specific info prior.

-Weyler: from 2020-2021 grant agreement, “Support 11 neighborhood associations and additional community groups”.
-How has this been addressed?
+Mark: current Grant Agreement is essentially a timeline worksheet for OCCL programming;

+> Mark will forward 2015-2020 Grant Agreement for comparison to current;

+> Richard will NWNW to request a meeting with Commissioner Hardesty, at her earliest opportunity, to orient NWNW to her views and plans for OCCL and the upcoming grant renewal;

+> Mark, Stan, Les and Gary to prepare the agenda for the meeting with Hardesty and review with BoD;

+> Mark to distribute OCCL/NWNW scope of work for 2021-21 and Timeline worksheet to BoD;

+Mark: how NWNW knows what it is supposed to do is by the performance measures in the agreement, which are the number of contacts made with community groups;

+Stan: clarify that the NWNW and the NAs objective is to engage community groups more than support them;

 To date, this expectation has been very unclear.
 Staff has sought clarity from City staff and it hasn’t gotten anywhere.
 It does seem clear that this will continue to be a priority, and we need to figure out a strategy for implementing this aspect into our work plan.

 6:30 Building Diverse Communities Education Program—Ornstein-Hawes